philsv/aira/README.md

-# aira - Agentic Information Retrieval API
+# aira - Agentic Information Retrieval Assistant

+Aira is a demo AI-powered document chat application that allows users to interact with documents using natural language.

 ## 🚀 Quick Start